Manipulation, control, and obsession are not signs of true love.

 This term has been around for nearly a century and it’s having another moment in the sun due to its recent uses in the political sphere.

-Gaslighting is essentially telling someone that what they see and hear are not what they see and hear.
+Gaslighting is essentially telling someone that what they see and hear is not what they see and hear.
 It’s crazy-making stuff and people who engage in this form of manipulation are being psychologically abusive.

 Often manipulative partners will try to isolate their partner from their support system.
 Once they are cut off from friends and family who have their best interest at heart, the manipulator is their only “friend.”